-Contact the school on the first day of absence before 9.00 when our register closes, by phoning or emailing the school office, on 01603 429001 or office@sprowstoninfant.norfolk.sch.uk.
+Contact the school on the first day of absence as early as possible, and at least before 9.00 when our register closes, by phoning or emailing the school office, on 01603 429001 or office@sprowstoninfant.norfolk.sch.uk.
 Out of school hours, there is an answerphone so parents can leave a message.
 Messages are checked each morning.